 The second IMA News Bulletin published in June of 1985 and announced a variety of new MIDI products including the Simmons SDS-9 electronic drum kit.

-The same issue announced the first meeting of the MIDI Manufacturers Association at the upcoming New Orleans Summer NAMM show on June 24, 1985.
-What's most interesting about this announcement is that announces a "new MIDI 1.0 specification" that was authored by the Japan MIDI Standards Committee and translated from Japanese by the MMA, and the creation of the standardized MIDI implementation chart.
-This is a full two years AFTER the initial public demo in January of 1983.
+The same issue announced the first publicized meeting of the MIDI Manufacturers Association at the upcoming New Orleans Summer NAMM show on June 24, 1985.
+What's most interesting about this announcement is that announces a "new MIDI 1.0 specification" that was authored by the Japan MIDI Standards Committee and translated from the Japanese by the MMA, and the creation of the standardized MIDI implementation chart.
+This is a full two years AFTER the initial public demo in January of 1983 and the first version of the MIDI spec was distrubuted by the IMA.

 The new "detailed" MIDI specification was created to solve problems that companies had understanding the initial specification.
 The original MIDI 1.0 Specification was written by companies collaborating outside of any organization, and though JMSC, MMA, and IMA all formed to help manage the development of MIDI, they all formed independently, and it took a few years before they all figured out how to move forward in "unison".

 The International MIDI Association ("IMA") (a.k.a.
 "MUG or MIDI Users Group" and "IMUG" International MIDI User Group), was the first to form.
 It was a self-appointed organization to manage the development and promotion of MIDI.
-IMA intended to be the forum for both users and manufacturers, but manufacturers rejected the idea, which is why the JMSC and the MMA were formed.
 The IMA MIDI Spec document dated August 5 1983 is the one that was registered with the United States Copyright Office by the IMA as the official MIDI 1.0 Specification.
 IMA got the initial spec from Sequential, who had also been distributing prior versions of the spec.

-The Japanese companies who were building MIDI products at that time realized when they started implementing the MIDI initial 1.0 Spec that more detail was needed, and took on the task of producing an addendum document around June of 1983.
-They formed the JMSC, which officially launched in Nov 1983.
+The Japanese companies who were building MIDI products at that time realized when they started implementing the MIDI initial 1.0 Spec that more detail was needed, and took on the task of producing an addendum document..
+They formed the JMSC, which officially launched in Nov.
+1983.
 Originally JMSC included end-users, but they abandoned that idea within the 1st year.
 By June of 1984 they informed the IMA that they were working on a "detailed explanation" which they would share when it was completed.
 They also recommended "US and European" manufacturers have their own association, separate from end-users.

-The decision to form the MMA was made by Roland US, Yamaha US, Sequential, and Oberheim, and a meeting "of all interested companies" was held at the June 1984 NAMM show in Chicago.
-The MMA's legal documents (articles of incorporation and bylaws) did not get completed and filed until the following year, but the association's organizers used the name "MMA" starting from June 1984.
+The decision to form the MMA was made at the June 1984 NAMM show in Chicago by Roland US, Yamaha US, Sequential, and Oberheim, and a meeting "of all interested companies" that was held.
+The MMA's legal documents (articles of incorporation and bylaws) did not get completed and filed until 1987, but the association's organizers used the name "MMA" starting from June 1984.
 At the February 1985 Winter NAMM Show the organizers of MMA (now about 14 companies in total) met and declared one of MMA's goals to be to "prepare and release an official and complete documentation to the MIDI 1.0 Specification, including the specification, detailed explanations, and a guide to creating implementation charts".
 They also decided the policies and procedures for membership, and began subscribing new members.
-(The IMA Bulletin refers to June 1985 as the "first MMA meeting" because that is how the meeting was announced by MMA to prospective MMA members.)
+The IMA Bulletin refers to June 1985 as the "first MMA meeting" because that is how the meeting was announced by MMA to prospective MMA members.

 It seems that there has always been a need for the people who work, play and create with MIDI to have a way stay in touch with the MIDI companies who push the specifications forward.
 We encourage our MIDI Association members to express their opinions about where MIDI should go in the future.